WhitmanHall/WhitmanHall.github.io/_posts/2022-09-08-train-transformer.md

 ---

 ## Project Intro
-This is a small electronics project I completed a few years ago to drive my HO model train set.
-The original analog speed control had been broken and I replaced the components with modern digital equivalents.
+A few years ago, I undertook a small electronics project to enhance my HO model train set controller.
+The original analog speed control had broken, so I replaced the outdated components with modern digital equivalents, significantly improving the performance and reliability of the system.

 ## Building Timeline
 ![transformerbefore](/assets/img/traintransformerbefore.jpg)